 Laura received her Bachelor of Music degree from New England Conservatory of Music in 2013 where she first began study with Patricia Misslin.
 While at NEC, she performed as the soprano soloist in De Falla’s El Sombrero de Tres Picos (The Three-Cornered Hat).
 She also performed selections from Mahler’s Des Knaben Wunderhorn with the New England Conservatory Symphony under the direction of Hugh Wolff in Jordan Hall.
 Some highlights from Laura's studies at NEC include Rosalinde in Die Fledermaus, Climene in Cavalli’s L’Egisto, and Dido in Dido and Aeneas.
 As if Laura wasn't already busy enough as a graduate student, her passion for theatre led her to direct a student-production of Sondheim’s Into the Woods, which she had a blast with.

 In 2012, Laura first traveled to Italy, where her love of pasta and wine was affirmed, and where she studied the language and the Italian style at the Bel Canto Institute in Florence.
 Receiving an award from the program, she was invited to perform a selection of Italian arias with the Vermont Philharmonic.

 Laura, originally from New Jersey, started performing as a child as a competitive figure skater.
-She followed this passion, until she began voice and piano lessons, and enrolled at Mannes Preparatory to study voice, flute and piccolo with Mary Barto.
-When she's not performing, Laura enjoys spending time with her turtle, Honey, knitting things, laughing, and making sarcastic jokes.
+She followed this passion, until she began voice and piano lessons, and enrolled at Mannes Preparatory to study voice, flute and piccolo.
+When she's not performing, Laura enjoys crafting, watching psychological thrillers, making sarcastic jokes, and spending time with her turtle, Honey.